Thaeimos/aws-terraform/utilities/docker-image-bins/README.md

 # Description

-Docker image with a lot of binaries and tools needed for the development of the project
+Docker image with a lot of binaries and tools needed for the development of the project.
+This docker image assumes you've put your AWS credentials and preferences in the "secrets/login.secrets" file.

 # Make this work